Sniffy2019/Deep-State-weekender/README.md

 4) Pinterest:- For the more artisan people who wish to see other festivals being promoted or shown from a previous date.
 5) Instagram :- Similar to Facebook, people follow a party goer and reply if they wish or like the person thread.
 6) You Tube:- A video showing the full set of Eric Prydz's at Creamfield 2022. (will need to skip the ads and put on full screen for full benefit of quality of sound).

+There is a line up page with the artists on for that day.
+Plus a random artist selector to show a few sound tracks. this is interactive and can be used as a CD selector or just click on the artist's picture to show a sample song.

+The Hamburger icon isn't functional, but if it was fully developed there would be a sideways nav bar showing the full lineup.
+I've left it in to highlight the home, Playlist and Purchase tickets links.

 <a name="Wire"></a>
 ### Wireframes